-During 2016, the North Street East System, OU I South Boundary Treatment System, and the HFBR Tritium Pump and Recharge System remained in standby mode because they met their active remediation goals for reduction of contaminant concentrations.
-The Building 452 Freon-11 Groundwater Treatment System was placed in standby mode in March 2016.
+During 2017, the North Street Treatment System, North Street East Treatment System, Operable Unit I South Boundary Treatment System, and the High Flux Beam Reactor Tritium Pump and Recharge System remained in standby mode because they met their active remediation goals for reduction of contaminant concentrations.
+The Building 452 Freon-11 Groundwater Treatment System, which had been placed in standby mode in March 2016, was reactivated in November 2016 due to a short-term rebound in Freon-11 concentrations.
+The system was returned to standby mode in March 2017.
 A period of standby monitoring for the plumes associated with these treatment systems will be performed to detect any rebound of contaminant concentrations.

-Chapter 7 of this report provides an overview of this program, and the SER Volume II, Ground-water Status Report, provides detailed descriptions, data, and maps relating to all groundwater monitoring and remediation performed in 2016.
+Chapter 7 of this report provides an overview of this program, and the SER Volume II, Ground-water Status Report, provides detailed descriptions, data, and maps relating to all groundwater monitoring and remediation performed in 2017.